-Are you on the verge of buying a used Mercedes Benz?
+Are you on the verge of finding a car?
 I have decided to compile a few facts that will keep from purchasing a money pit machine, which you may live to regret.
 We are not an affiliate of Mercedes-Benz.
-The information here is solid advice to our esteemed readers.
+The information here is solid advice to our esteemed readers

 Getting the right second hand Benz that will give you service for the longest period thereafter takes time and research.
 There is nothing as expensive as a cheap Mercedes-Benz, trust me!
 Even if the seller wants to give the car off at a throwaway price, you had better think twice before signing anything.
 The tips below may be an excellent guide in your research.